Royal Enfield opens first warehouse in eastern region | Science-Environment

 - India

-Two-wheeler manufacturer Royal Enfield has opened its first warehouse in the eastern region at Kolkata to cater to the needs for spare parts, a spokesperson of the company said on Monday.
+Two-wheeler manufacturer Royal Enfield has opened its first warehouse in the eastern region to cater to the needs for spare parts, a spokesperson of the company said on Monday.

-With the establishment of the warehouse, the transit time for the supply of motorcycle parts will reduce significantly and also help develop channel partners.
+With the establishment of the warehouse near Kolkata, the transit time for the supply of motorcycle parts will reduce significantly and also help develop channel partners.

-The warehouse, spread over a 50,000 sq ft area in Ballygunge area of the city, will supply spare parts to the entire eastern and northeastern region.
+The warehouse, spread over a 50,000 sq ft area in Bagnan area in Howrah district, will supply spare parts to the entire eastern and northeastern region.

 On exports, the spokesperson said that the Americas is the biggest overseas market for the two-wheeler manufacturer, contributing to 45 per cent of the volume, followed by Europe, West Asia and Africa, with a combined share of 35 per cent.